 Aneurysmal bone cysts (ABC) are benign expansile tumor-like bone lesions of uncertain etiology, composed of numerous blood-filled channels, and mostly diagnosed in children and adolescents.

-Aneurysmal bone cysts are primarily seen in children and adolescents, with 80% occurring in the patients less than 20 years of age 8.
+Aneurysmal bone cysts are primarily seen in children and adolescents, with 80% occurring in patients less than 20 years of age 8.

 Patients may present with pain, which may be of insidious onset or abrupt due to pathological fracture, with a palpable lump or with restricted movement.